indyarmy/WQS-WP-Plugin/readme.txt

 #### `wqs_header` ####
 * executed immediately after the `wqs_wrapper_start` filter
-* intended to allow theme authors to mess with the passed shortcode content (which is, itself, inteneded to be the header for the resulting list)
+* intended to allow theme authors to mess with the passed shortcode content (which is, itself, intended to be the header for the resulting list)
 * passed three parameters:
   * `$header` the content between the `[wqs]` and `[/wqs]` tags
   * `$class` the CSS class from the shortcode